nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 Users must be able to navigate forwards and backwards during a tutorial with swipe gesture.

-Stakeholder should determine whether tutorials are automatic or manually activated.
+The Stakeholder should determine whether tutorials are automatic or manually activated.

 For automatic tutorials:
 * Set up a general app tutorial when a user first loads and uses the app